ryan-charette/cardiac-surface-fitting/README.md

 # Diffeomorphic Modeling of Cardiac Structures

-CUDA, Triton, and NumPy reference code for T-spline surface evaluation and FasTFit-style point-cloud fitting on cardiac geometry examples.
+A GPU-accelerated toolkit for fitting T-spline surfaces to cardiac point-cloud data.
+The project includes NumPy reference evaluators, parallel FasTFit-style surface fitting, and Python demos for visualization and point-cloud fitting.

 ## Highlights